• Skip to primary navigation

 How to make Maryland crab cakes on the grill

 Ritz Crackers are the best Binder for Smoked Crab Cakes.
-Prove me Wrong!
+Prove me wrong!

 That’s an abomination and disrespectful to the crab.
 Sorry but I have a strong opinion about that.
+If you do it, please don't ever tell me about it; I don't want to know.

 Now another area of heated debate is what fillers to use to bind your smoked crab cake.
 Some folks say cubed white bread or saltines are best.
 Others use cornmeal or breadcrumbs.